 Programming languages have evolved a lot in the last 70 years, from creating some of the most challenging programs in assembly language to the most user-friendly python programs.

 Over the last ten years, Simplilearn has kept up with the evolution of programming languages.
 We enable learners to acquire skills in the languages they need in their careers.
-We also offer courses to help programmers and developers to become project managers and development leaders.
+We also offer courses like Post Graduate Program in Full Stack Web Development to help programmers and developers to become project managers and development leaders.
 Invest your time and build your skills by learning new and improved programming languages to meet the demands of the ever-changing technological world.